This plugin is included in our new MEGA Bundle Subscription at no extra cost!

 Brainworx Sweetens The Pot

 Please note: this is NOT a remake of the old TDM plugin (discontinued) made by AVID back in the days.
-This is a completely new plugin, developed from the ground up by Brainworx with the latest modelling techniques available.
+This is a completely new plugin, developed from the ground up by Brainworx with the latest analog modeling techniques available.